LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ### Benchmark

 The benchmarks are based on the aformentioned `benchmark` mode.
-To run a benchmark with packing factor $l$ you need $l\times 4$ servers.
-If you have an additional jump server for your cluster, things are easier.
+To run a benchmark with packing factor $l$ you need $l\times 8$ servers.

+If you have an additional *jump server* for your cluster, things are easier.
 There is a script located at `hack/prepare-server.sh` for preparing the jump server for the benchmarks.
-For servers communication, you will need a ip address file filled with server ip like this:
+For servers communication, you will need an ip address file filled with server ip like this:
 ```
 192.168.1.2
 192.168.1.3